 Compared to other gadgets, earbuds rack up an extraordinary amount of nastiness.
 They collect dirt and skin particles, earwax, grease, and sweat.
 They’re like portable Petri dishes for our biological debris.
 Yuck.

 Luckily, it’s not hard to wipe it all away.
 First, grab a microfiber cloth.
-I like this 6-pack from EliteTechGear, which you can get for less than $10.
+I like this six-pack from EliteTechGear.

 Lightly dampen it and wipe down the cord and body of each earbud.
 You can use these steps for your earbuds’ charging case, too, but avoid anything wet on the speaker area of your headphones.

-Pro tip: If you have white corded headphones covered in dirt and scuffs, use a pencil eraser to buff the dark streaks away.
+Pro tip: If your white corded headphones are covered in dirt and scuffs, use a pencil eraser to buff the dark streaks away.

 When cleaning your earbud speakers, you need to be careful.
 Sharp objects like toothpicks or safety pins can do severe damage.
 A plastic tool, like a flosser, is a safer option for scraping earwax or other buildups from around the edge.
 Once you’re done, use a dry cloth to wipe away the junk gently.

 One viral TikTok trick recommends Blu Tack, the reusable adhesive putty used to hang up posters, as a safer option.
 Sculpt it into a ball and press it into your earbud speakers.
-When you pull it away, it should have picked up all the junk inside your buds.
+It should have picked up all the junk inside your buds when you pull it away.